vatesfr/xen-orchestra/docs/docs/manage_infrastructure.md

 ### Orphan VDIs

-Orphan VDIs are are disks not associated with a VM.
+Orphan VDIs are disks not associated with a VM.
 If you're sure you don't need it, you can easily delete them using the trash icon.

 ### VDIs attached to Control Domain